metabrainz/picard-docs/en/_sources/usage/other.rst.txt

       This will calculate the acoustic fingerprints for the selected tracks and submit them to the AcoustID database.

+   **Generating tags from file names**

+      This will extract tags such as track number and title from the file name.

 .. .. only:: latex

 ..
 Each of these steps are described in detail in the following sections.